 What we teach

-Montessori class is designed to help all children reach their fullest potential at their own unique pace.
+Huron Park Montessori School and Childcare Centre will provide an enriched Montessori environment devoted to nurturing the child’s love of learning.
 A classroom whose children have varying abilities is a community in which everyone learns from one another and everyone contributes.
-Multi-age grouping allows each child to find his or her own pace without feeling "ahead" or "behind" in relation to peers.
+Multi-age groupings allow each child to find his or her own pace without feeling ahead or behind in relation to peers.

+The children are surrounded by a safe, caring, supportive and inclusive environment.
 Embracing diversity is pivotal to creating a warm and welcoming learning environment.
-Our curriculum reflects respect for human values and cultural diversity, and the most important attribute of our teachers is the love and respect they hold for each child’s total being.
+Our curriculum reflects respect for human values and cultural diversity and the most important attribute of our teachers is the love and respect they hold for each child’s total being.

-Language is vital to human development.
 The Montessori environment is rich in oral language opportunities, allowing the child to experience conversations, stories and poetry.
-The sandpaper letters help children link sound and symbol effortlessly, encouraging the development of written expression and reading skills.
+The sandpaper letters help children to link sound and symbol effortlessly, encouraging the development of written expression and reading skills.

 To further their reading development, the children will further develop their phonetics (letter sounds and recognition); letter printing; grammar and sentence structure.

-MathematicsActivities help children learn and understand the concepts of math by manipulating concrete materials.
-This work gives children a solid understanding of basic mathematical principles, prepares them for later abstract reasoning, and helps to develop problem-solving capabilities.
+MathematicsThe activities help the children understand the concepts of math by manipulating concrete materials.
+This work gives children a solid understanding of basic mathematical principles.
+The children will explore and master number recognition, rote and skip counting, addition, multiplication (when the skill is present), fractions, time, measurement and much more.
+This will prepare them for later abstract reasoning and for problem solving.

-Sensorial materialsServe as tools for development of five senses.
-Children build cognitive skills, and learn to order and classify impressions by touching, seeing, smelling, tasting, listening, and exploring the physical properties of their environment.
+Sensorial materialsExperiences to define and further develop each sense.
+Children build cognitive skills and learn to classify impressions by touching, seeing, smelling, tasting, listening and exploring the physical properties of their environment.